AppHouseKitchen/AlDente-Charge-Limiter/README.md

 For some reason, macOS will always try to squeeze in a few more percent than specified.
 For example, if you set yours to 80% it will stop charging at around 83%, so be patient.

-IMPORTANT: Keeping your battery at a lower percentage, such as 20-80%, over weeks without doing full cycles (100%-0%) can result in a disturbed battery calibration.
+IMPORTANT: Keeping your battery at a lower percentage, such as under 80%, over weeks without doing full cycles (100%-0%) can result in a disturbed battery calibration.
 When this happens, your Macbook might turn off with 40-50% left or your battery capacity will drop significantly.
 However, this is only due to a disturbed battery calibration and not because of a faulty or degraded battery.
 To avoid this issue, we recommend doing at least one full cycle (0%-100%) every two weeks.
 Even if your battery calibration gets disturbed, doing 4+ full cycles will recalibrate your battery and the capacity will go up again.

 ## FAQ